 In this paper, the robustness of the results to some changes in specific parameters and variables is also examined.
-The steady-state welfare cost results are very sensitive to the change in the transaction cost of using private cryptocurrency as a payment instrument.
-What is more, the ratio of the domestic currency to the consumption, which is used to pin down the time cost of traveling to the asset market, can also generate a significant impact on the welfare cost.
-Besides the sensitivity, the impact of the time cost of traveling to the asset market and cryptocurrency transaction cost on welfare is also examined since both of them have significant implications for the payment system technological innovations.
-Both traveling time cost and transaction cost have complicated effects on the welfare cost.
-In general, the travel time cost decreases the welfare of consumers and this effect is also influenced by the transaction cost.
+The steady-state welfare cost results are very sensitive to changes in the transaction cost of using private cryptocurrency as a payment instrument.
+What is more, the ratio of domestic currency to consumption, which is used to pin down the time cost of traveling to the asset market, can also generate a significant impact on the welfare cost.
+Except for the sensitivity, the impact of the time cost of traveling to the asset market and cryptocurrency transaction cost on welfare is also examined separately since both have significant implications for the payment system technological innovations.
+Both the traveling time cost and transaction cost have complicated effects on the welfare cost.
+In general, an increase in the travel time cost decreases the welfare of consumers and this effect is also influenced by the transaction cost.
 Therefore, for private cryptocurrency payment systems or online cryptocurrency exchange market operators, it is important to invest more in R&D to cut the cost of buying, selling, or converting between cryptocurrencies if they want to attract more customers and reduce the welfare loss of private cryptocurrency users.
-This also implies that to minimize the consumer's welfare losses, for any central bank that will issue CBDC, it is recommended to make it as convenient and cheap as possible to convert between the domestic fiat currency and CBDC or other assets.
-What is more, keeping the transaction cost (in cryptocurrency units) stable with small fluctuations is also a wise move for central banks if they seek to avoid a significant increase in the welfare cost of consumers.
+This also implies that to minimize the consumer's welfare losses, for any central bank that will issue CBDC, it is recommended to make it as convenient and cheap as possible to convert between domestic flat currency and CBDC or other assets.
+What is more, keeping the transaction cost (in cryptocurrency units) relatively stable with small fluctuations is also a wise strategy for central banks if they seek to avoid a significant increase in the welfare loss of consumers.

-Private cryptocurrency, cryptocurrency payment system, and blockchain technology is a newly developing area and there are still uncertainties and legal barriers that exist for a central bank issued digital currency.
+Private cryptocurrency, cryptocurrency payment system, and blockchain technology are the newly developing areas and there are still uncertainties and legal barriers that exist for a central bank issued digital currency.
 It is necessary for us to scientifically understand its shortcomings and advantages by employing the important features and data of currently available private cryptocurrencies.
 There are several promising directions for future research.
-First, since an interest-paying cryptocurrency is a potential competitor for the bank deposit, researchers can examine the welfare implications of the currency substitution with domestic flat currency, private cryptocurrency, and bank deposit all available for the users in the future.
-This case is very similar to Ozbilgin (2012), in which domestic currency, bank deposit, and foreign currency are all available as payment instruments for domestic users.
-Second, since the importance of the data increases as artificial intelligence, blockchain technology, and other information technology develops.
+First, since an interest-bearing cryptocurrency is a potential competitor for the bank deposit, researchers can examine the welfare implications of the currency substitution when domestic flat currency, private cryptocurrency, and bank deposits are all available for consumers.
+This case is very similar to Ozbilgin (2012), in which domestic currency, bank deposit, and foreign currency are all available as a payment instrument for domestic users.
+Second, the importance of the data increases as artificial intelligence, blockchain technology, and other information technologies develop.
 Today, data is as important as oil in the 20th century.
 It is of great importance to understand whether the transaction fees will be charged as a percentage of the consumption amount or the same or similar setting as in this paper.
-Besides, examining the welfare implication from the perspective of both a private cryptocurrency payment system operating firm and a consumer is also a promising avenue for future research.
-Third, it is also worth examining the welfare-maximizing optimal rate of return on the cryptocurrency and the policy rule of achieving such an optimal rate.
+Besides, examining the welfare implications from the perspective of both a private cryptocurrency payment system operating firm and a consumer is also a promising avenue for future research.
+Third, it is also worth examining the welfare-maximizing optimal rate of return on cryptocurrency and the policy rule of achieving such an optimal rate.